top of page

 Will I need to prepare anything in between sessions?

-Yes, we will be asking you to bring in your scene for discussion.
+Yes, we will be asking you to bring in your writing for discussion.

 Will I have to read out my own writing?